-Pregnant women are at risk of high blood pressure (preeclampsia), an increased chance of having a C-section, and continued depression after delivery (postpartum depression) if these mental disorders are left untreated.
-In severe cases, these conditions may lead to pregnancy termination and suicide.
+Without treatment for depression, pregnant women are also at risk of high blood pressure (preeclampsia), an increased chance of having a C-section, and continued depression after delivery (postpartum depression).
+In severe cases, some of these conditions may lead to miscarriage or suicide.

 A range of emotions often triggered during pregnancy may make it more difficult to cope with depression and anxiety disorders for women previously diagnosed with these conditions.

-Selective serotonin reuptake inhibitors, known as SSRIs, have become the standard for antidepressant treatment during pregnancy.
-The drugs work by preventing receptors in the brain from reabsorbing already released serotonin, a neurotransmitter thought to be a contributor to feelings of happiness and well-being.
+The U.S. Centers for Disease Control and Prevention (CDC) reports that SSRIs account for more than 84 percent of antidepressants prescribed to pregnant women.
+SSRIs work by preventing receptors in the brain from reabsorbing already released serotonin, a neurotransmitter thought to be a contributor to feelings of happiness and well-being.

-Unfortunately, some studies suggest women who take SSRIs while pregnant are at higher risk of having a baby born with several physical birth defects as well as autism spectrum or developmental disorders.
+Unfortunately, some studies suggest women who take SSRIs while pregnant are at higher risk of having a baby born with several types of physical birth defects as well as autism or developmental disorders.

 Pregnant women dealing with depression or anxiety face a difficult decision.
 They can risk potential harm to their babies by taking SSRIs or face other possible dangers to themselves and their babies if the disease is left untreated.